Seoyoung, My Daughter: 2012–13: Three years later

-Furthermore, Sung-jae, who has successfully entered college thanks to Seo-young's educational assistance, discovers that he is not only adopted but also the illegitimate son of Kang Ki-beom and his secretary, Yoon So-mi (Jo Eun-sook), with whom he had one-night-stand.
+Furthermore, Sung-jae, who has successfully entered college thanks to Seo-young's educational assistance, discovers that he is not only adopted but also the illegitimate son of Kang Ki-beom and his secretary, Yoon So-mi (Jo Eun-sook), with whom he had a one-night stand.
 Unable to support him and give Sung-jae a happy life, Secretary Yoon decided to give him up to the Kangs as he is technically a Kang.
 This indiscretion leads Ki-beom and his wife Cho Ji-sun (Kim Hye-ok), whom Ki-beom has been avoiding mostly throughout their loveless arranged marriage, to separate.
 Sung-jae himself is confused as he is not sure how to react to his adoptive mother and his biological mother.
 With the help of Seo-young, he is able to be at peace with himself and with his mothers.
 Yoon So-mi resigns as the company's secretary and then, after seeing Sung-jae make peace, moves on with her life away from the Kangs.

 Although Woo-jae and Seo-young are in the middle of separation, Seo-young continues to perform her duties as a family member to the Kangs.
 Eventually, Sun-woo confronts Seo-young about her lies.
 However, seeing how they are already in the midst of divorcing each other, Seo-young asks Sun-woo to keep the secret long enough for her to finalize the divorce and to leave the Kangs peacefully without inciting family strife.
 However, Seo-young's mother-in-law, Ji-sun, discovers a rift between Woo-jae and Seo-young and accuses Sun-woo of causing Seo-young to suffer.
 Sun-woo inadvertently corrects Ji-sun over her good perceptions of Seo-young.
 Once Woo-jae's parents discover the truth, there is no recourse but divorce, and Seo-young assures her in-laws that she is already in the process to rectify the situation.

 When the Lees discover that Seo-young was getting divorced, both the brother and father feel guilty as each believed this event was somehow triggered by themselves (which both technically did in different time frames).
 In his own attempts to fix the situation, Sam-jae invites Woo-jae for a drink and to hear a story involving Seo-young's past.
 Sam-jae reveals his personal dark history and how his selfishness had made Seo-young miserable.
 After learning the whole picture, Woo-jae is overcome with guilt over mistreating his wife.
 However, he realizes there is little he could do at this point but to grant Seo-young their divorce.